 Pasta with sauce:

 If you have the space to accommodate some pasta and a packet of sauce, such as marinara, vegan alfredo, etc., this can make for a quick and delicious meal.
 You can add just about any available veggies, cooking oil, some nutritional yeast, and all the herbs, spices, and condiments your heart desires.
 Some salt is essential for replenishing those precious electrolytes.
 And, add some firm tofu or tempeh for a protein boost.
+I really like my food spicy and I always have a little container with hot sauce (Sriracha, my favorite!) and use it wherever possible.

 Similarly, you can take the Asian twist and prepare some instant noodles, ramen, or rice noodles with a delicious and straightforward broth or soup.
 Fill the nutritional gaps with some tofu, whatever fresh veggies you have, and add seasoning in the form of salt, chili flakes, sesame oil, stock, etc. Add some miso paste, and you’ll have an authentic, hearty, and nutritious dinner in no time.
 However, don’t just go for ramen every night, as instant noodles are usually packed with additives.